 Unit Reference L/502/1601

 Level 3

 Credit Value 4

 Guided Learning Hours 26

 Unit Summary The aim of this unit is to provide the learner with the knowledge, understanding and skills required to select animals for training for demonstration, show, or work.
 It looks at different selection criteria, for example, age, temperament, type and breed differences, the psychological and physiological effects of training on the animal and how the environment can affect training.
+This unit is a knowledge-based unit, with no physical requirements.

 Learning Outcomes (1 to 2) The learner will Assessment Criteria (1.1 to 2.11) The learner can

-Be able to select animals for training Specify selection criteria to identify the requirements of the animals to be trained, including the following: physical characteristics behavioural characteristics age intended outcome of training history temperament relevant documentation Evaluate possible sources to acquire the necessary animals and select the best source Assess potential animal recruits against the selection criteria Select the animal best able to meet the selection criteria Seek additional advice when information is insufficient to make a decision Evaluate the potential of the animals which were not selected and provide the information to the pre-selectors
+1. Be able to select animals for training 1.1.
+Specify selection criteria to identify the requirements of the animals to be trained, including the following: physical characteristics behavioural characteristics age intended outcome of training history temperament relevant documentation 1.2.
+Evaluate possible sources to acquire the necessary animals and select the best source 1.3.
+Assess potential animal recruits against the selection criteria 1.4.
+Select the animal best able to meet the selection criteria 1.5.
+Seek additional advice when information is insufficient to make a decision